souvikhaldar/souvikhaldar.info/content/programming/restful_go.md

     ```

+8.  **GET**
-8. Now finally, let's try to fetch the details of all customer data in JSON format.
+    Now finally, let's try to fetch the details of all customer data in JSON format.
     ```
     func fetchCustomers(w http.ResponseWriter, r *http.Request) {
         fmt.Println("Fetching all customers")